 generating great ideas to meet the world's great challenges

 MIT SHASS is home to research that has a global impact, and to superb graduate programs, all recognized as among the finest in the world.
-With 20+ areas of inquiry, the School's portfolio is vast—including international studies, music, economics, history, literature, languages, anthropology, political science and security studies, new media, linguistics and philosophy.
+With 13 academic fields, the School's portfolio is vast, including: international studies, linguistics, comparative media studies, economics, poverty alleviation, literature, anthropology, digital humanities, philosophy, global studies and languages, music and theater arts, writing, political science, security studies, women's and gender studies, and history.

 Teaching Critical Skills